kaile777/CS2010/LabAssign4/README.md

 If the sum of the two die equals 2, 3 or 12, the player loses the game, and loses their bet.
 If none of the two above scenarios occur, the sum of the die roll now equals the players "point".
 From now on, the player will keep rolling.
 If during a roll, the player rolls 7, they lose.
-If they player rolls their point before rolling a 7, the player wins, earning their bet.
+If the player rolls their point before rolling a 7, the player wins, earning their bet.

 BUILD:
 Developed using windows.